cachedout/barnacle/README.md

 After the container is built, you can shell into it and have a look around:

-`udo /usr/bin/docker run --rm -itv ~/devel/salt/:/testing salt-arch /bin/bash`
+`sudo /usr/bin/docker run --rm -itv ~/devel/salt/:/testing salt-arch /bin/bash`

 Your local Salt development directory will be mounted into /testing.
 Any change you make locally will be immediatley reflected there and vice-versa.